Terms and Conditions

 Customers are not permitted to smoke within our premises; this includes any form of electronic cigarette or other artificial smoking devices.

-We may on occasion have to conduct security searches to ensure the safety of the patrons.
+Tickets are scanned at the main doors.
+We carry out bag checks on entry to the venue to ensure the safety of the patrons.

 Privacy policy (web)